xadhix/DUET/README.md

 ## Results

 Extensive experiments on  25 real-world datasets from 10 different application domains, demonstrate that DUET achieves state-of-the-art~(SOTA) performance.
-We show the main results of the 10 commonly-used datasets:
+We show the main results of the 10 commonly-used datasets below, click [here](./figures/other_results.jpg) to see the results for the remaining 15 datasets:

 <div align="center">
 <img alt="Logo" src="figures/performance.png" width="50%"/>